GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products-(APIs).md

 **Resources**

 ### Vessel Viewer (Coming soon...)
-The Vessel Viewer is currently in development and accessible for prototype testing
+The Vessel Viewer is currently in development and accessible for prototype testing... port inspectors

 ## APIs